rchrisarevalo/personal-website/README.md

 # UPDATES (made on January 16, 2022):

-* I have upgraded a dependency to its latest version to address a vulnerability caught by dependabot.
+* I have upgraded a dependency to its latest version to address a vulnerability caught by Dependabot.

 # CREDITS:
 * Progress bar by nProgress (author: rstacruz)